-The District currently has sufficient financial resources to complete all projects proposed in the 2021-2030 Capital Master Plan.
+The District currently has sufficient financial resources to complete all projects proposed in the 2022-2031 Capital Master Plan.
 Annual increases are proposed in the District's water and sewer service fee which is billed by Denver Water on customer water bills.
-The future adjustments will enable the District to match operating revenue with operating costs and therefore avoid depleting the District's capital reserve.
+Future adjustments will enable the matching of operating revenue with operating costs and avoid depleting capital reserves.

-The following table and chart summarize the costs associated with the capital projects proposed from 2021 through 2030.
+The following table and chart summarize the costs associated with the capital projects proposed from 2022 through 2031.